benoitryder/simulotter/doc/physics.rst

     The second form create a new task with given *cb* and *period*.
     It is equivalent to ``schedule(Task(cb, period), time)``.

+  .. method:: transform(trans)

+    Change world's referential by applying a :ref:`transformation <transformation>` to all its objects

+    It is intended to be called after initializing world objects (e.g. after a call to :meth:`eurobot.Match.prepare()`), to use a custom referential from there.

 Class attributes affect elements related to physical worlds, including configuration of created worlds.
 These values should be modified at startup if